simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-05-build-led-circuit.md

 ---

-## Building an LED Circuit with the SpakFun Qwiic micro:bit Breakout Board (Or Similar Type)
+## Building an LED Circuit with the SparkFun Qwiic micro:bit Breakout Board (Or Similar Type)

 TODO